-The prussian income tax was a 'modern' income tax because of its very broad definition of taxable income: wages, capital income, self-employment incomes were part of the taxable basis.
+The Prussian income tax was a 'modern' income tax because of its very broad definition of taxable income: wages, capital income, self-employment incomes were part of the taxable basis.
 Apart from an exemption threshold (Existenzminimum), every income was to be taxed.
 Dependent children were taken into account by 'moving' tax-payers one, two or three brackets down the tax-schedule.
-The published statistics however most of the time record incomes before application of this sytem.21 Prussian income tax statistics are therefore used without any specific treatment in this paper.
+The published statistics however most of the time record incomes before application of this system.24 Prussian income tax statistics can therefore be used without any specific treatment.

 After World War One however, the simplicity of the Prussian system was lost.
 Interwar German tax laws were extremely variable in the way they took dependent children into account.
-Moreover, tax return statistics made these changes even more harmful by changing the definition of income tabulations were based on very often.22 Two main problems should be mentioned here: first, the income concept used was slightly more restrictive and law-dependant than the one we used before 1920 and after 1950: some exonerated incomes were not recorded (the so-called Sonderausgaben).
+Moreover, tax return statistics made these changes even more harmful by often changing the definition of income on which tabulations were based.25 Two main problems should be mentioned here: first, the income concept used was slightly more restrictive and law-dependant than the one we used before 1920 and after 1950: some tax-exempt incomes were not recorded (the so-called Sonderausgaben).
 Suffice to say that exonerated amounts were bounded and trifling when compared to top incomes.
-Nevertheless one should bear in mind that the fractiles for the Interwar period (especially the P90 and P95 fractiles) might be slightly underestimated.23
+Nevertheless one should bear in mind that the fractiles for the Interwar period (especially the P90 and P95 fractiles) might be slightly underestimated.26